UCBerkeleySETI/blipss/README.md

 Comments at the top of every executable file provide program execution syntax.

 ## Functionalities and Usage <a name="usage"></a>
-The BLIPSS package currently contains four chief exectutable files, which are:
+The BLIPSS package currently contains four chief executable files, which are:
 1. ``blipss.py`` <a name="blipss_exec"></a> <br>
 Executes channel-wise FFA on input data files (filterbank or hdf5), identifies harmonics of detected periods, and outputs a .csv file of candidates.
 Here is a schematic of the `blipss.py` workflow. <br>